Daniel H. McMillan (American politician): Life

 McMillan was nominated to the State Senate in 1887, but he declined the nomination.
 He was manager of the Buffalo Library from 1883 to 1889 and its president from 1889 to 1890, law examiner of admission to the bar in the New York 5th Judicial District from 1883 to 1894, manager of the Buffalo State Asylum from 1884 to 1899, a trustee of the State Normal School from 1887 to 1899, vice-president of the New York State Bar Association from 1887 to 1888, and a member of the New York Republican State Committee in 1887.
 He was an alternate delegate-at-large to the 1888, 1892, and 1896 Republican National Conventions and a delegate-at-large to the 1894 New York State Constitutional Convention, In 1899, he served on a commission to revise the state's educational laws.

 When McMillan began to suffer from poor health, he moved West to recover and retired from his law firm.
 In 1900, President William McKinley appointed him an associate justice of the New Mexico Territorial Supreme Court.
 He was assigned to the Third Judicial District and moved to the district's headquarters in Socorro.
 He later moved to Las Cruces, and then to Denver, Colorado.
 In 1903, President Roosevelt removed him as Justice after United States Attorney General Philander C. Knox investigated and charged him with immorality.
 Influential friends of McMillan, including John G. Milburn, held up the hearings and tried to save his position.

 McMillan was manager of the Buffalo State Hospital and a member of the Buffalo Historical Society, the Society of Natural Sciences, the American Bar Association, The Freemasons, the Shriners, and Chi Psi.
 He attended the Presbyterian Church.
 In 1872, he married Delphia Bethna Jackson.
-They had two sons, Morton Kemper and Ross, both of whom went to Cornell.
-During World War I, Ross enlisted in the Engineering Corps and was killed at action in Chéry-Chartreuve, France, in 1918.
+They had two sons, Morton Kemper and Laning Ross, both of whom went to Cornell.
+During World War I, Laning Ross enlisted in the Engineering Corps and was killed at action in Chéry-Chartreuve, France, in 1918.